The defender of Themyscira breathes new life into the DC Franchise after the mediocre efforts of Batman v Superman

 But is Wonder Woman as good as the critics say it is?

-Being an origin story, Wonder Woman delivers an exceptional first foray into the characters solo adventures and leads us towards the release of the Justice League movie perfectly.
-Whether it can live up to the standards installed by Wonder Woman remains to be seen, but either way, the sequel cannot come quick enough.
+Being an origin story, Wonder Woman delivers an exceptional first foray into the characters solo adventures and leads us into the events of the Justice League movie perfectly.
+Whether it lived up to the standards installed by Wonder Woman aside, the next Diana Prince sequel cannot come quick enough.
 The news that Patty Jenkins has signed up to direct the next chapter is most welcome and provides a level of continuity to the often-chaotic DC universe, which is always running to catch up with Marvel.
-With Guardians of the Galaxy Vol.2 having come and gone and Spider-Man Homecoming only a few short weeks away, Wonder Woman should capitalize on the box office hunger for comic book style action to cement its status.

 However, with Patty Jenkins’ fantastic movie…surely that is a certainty.
 Kudos to her for having the stones to produce such an invigorating action movie that affords of us some of the finest DC action in movie history.

-Until then, The Justice League is playing around the world now.
+Until then, The Justice League is available to own on Blu-Ray, DVD and Digital now.